Examining Policy Entropy of Reinforcement Learning Agents for Personalization Tasks: Numerical Experiments

 The reinforcement learning agents utilized in our examples are implemented via Stable-Baselines3\footnote{\url{https://github.com/DLR-RM/stable-baselines3}} library~\cite{raffin2021stable}.
 Specifically, we deploy the following algorithms: \begin{itemize} \item Advantage Actor Critic~\cite{mnih2016asynchronous} \item Deep Q Network~\cite{mnih2013playing} \item Proximal Policy Optimization~\cite{schulman2017proximal} \end{itemize} These algorithms were selected because they are widely used in practice and support discrete action spaces and both continuous and discrete state spaces, as such environments best model our setting.

-The performance of the agents is measured in terms of policy value and policy entropy, which are computed over the evaluation set that is fixed throughout the training.
+The performance of the agents is measured in terms of policy value and policy batch-entropy, which are computed over the evaluation set that is fixed throughout the training.
 Additionally, for each agent we provide the stochastic action selection histogram that represents the agent's policy distribution over the evaluation set.
-For the simplicity of presentation the histograms are sorted, though the unmodified histograms for each experiment are provided in Section~\ref{sec:numerics_appendix} of the Supplementary Materials.
+For the simplicity of presentation the histograms are sorted, though the unmodified histograms for each experiment are provided in Appendix~\ref{sec:numerics_appendix}.
 In all the plots presented in Figures~\ref{fig:mnist_exp}--\ref{fig:personalization_exp} the x-axis shows the number of unique agent-environment interactions.

 The main point of our numerical experiments is to substantiate the claim that, with all else equal, policy optimization agents tend to have policies of low entropy, while q-learning agents maintain a higher entropy on a wide range of tasks.
-The additional details for each experiment, including the exact setup of the environment and the agents' hyperparameters, are provided in Section~\ref{sec:numerics_appendix} of the Supplementary Materials.